 Choose a focal point for your flower bed

-A focal point is something where the eye is first drawn to and will anchor them.
+A focal point is something where the eyes are first drawn to and will anchor them.
 Big boulder or a tree can be as good as any water fountain or statue.
-Buy one or be creative and do it yourself.
+You can buy one, or even better, be creative and do it yourself.
+I think self-made decorations give a lot more character for your garden.

 Planning with plants which will thrive